 The species can be found almost at sea level or up to 1500m (almost 5000 feet).
 It usually travels in small groups and mostly forages in trees, although it also comes down to the ground now and again.
 Nesting takes place in hollow trees, which is common for parrots.
 Eucalyptus is their favorite.

 Did you know?
 The green rosella is listed as “Least Concern” by the IUCN Red List, and it’s one of the more common birds on the islands.
 However, it is noted that its population size is decreasing.
 Likely reasons for this include habitat loss and invasive species causing problems.IUCN Red List, 2016

 Green rosella diet

 In the wild, the green rosella feeds on the seeds of a wide range of different plants.
-They like the seeds of various grass and shrub species, but also hawthorn, huon pine, tea tree and many more.
+They particularly like the seeds of various grass and shrub species, but also eat hawthorn, huon pine, tea tree, and many more.

 Aside from seeds, this parrot eats flowers, leaf buds and the occasional insect.
-It’s was even considered an agricultural pest that tended to cause trouble for early settlers in Tasmania.
+It also likes agricultural crops like maize and has been considered an agricultural pest since early settlers first began inhabiting Tasmania.